Vision Reborn Ministries ® 231 N Twin City Hwy, Nederland, TX 77627 | 409-626-0797

 BTH 252 Introduction to Bible Theology II

 This course is a continuation of Introduction to Bible Theology I. It will detail the production, propagation and principles of commitment to Christ and also the proper perspectives on Bible Study.
-It will provide a detailed account of the productive practice of Bible Study to enhance the life of the Believer.
+It will provide a detailed account of the productive practice of Bible Study to enhance the Believer's life.

 BPA 270 God’s Principles for Biblical Prosperity